 In addition, large methane digesters have a noteworthy impact on methane and nitrous oxide emissions avoidance that would have occurred due to anaerobic degradation, which is also accounted for in the analysis.

-Comparing the results from the two modeled scenarios to the Reference Scenario allows us to estimate the climate and financial impacts of increased adoption of biogas units for electricity generation.
-The Scenario 1 projects 1.7 percent of total electricity generation worldwide coming from biogas by 2050 (i.e. 761 terawatt-hours).
-In the Scenario 2 the market share is smaller due to an higher total addressable market (i.e. 0.69%) with 487 terawatt-hours of electricity generation.
+Comparing the results from the two modeled scenarios with the Reference Scenario allows us to estimate the climate and financial impacts of increased adoption of biogas units for electricity generation.
+Scenario 1 projects 1.7 percent of total electricity generation worldwide coming from biogas by 2050 (i.e., 761 terawatt-hours).
+In Scenario 2, the market share is smaller due to an higher total addressable market (i.e., 0.69 percent) with 487 terawatt-hours of electricity generation.

 Appropriate feedstock for electricity-generating biogas plants is available in adequate quantities across the world from sewage sludge and agriculture systems.
 However, there is significant uncertainty associated with the future adoption of these technologies.